 16. Find All Of The Street Art

 Wellington makes sure to hold it’s own on the street art scene.
 There are lots of pieces to be found, particularly in the smaller streets around Cuba Street.
 Looking for street art has become one of the more fun Wellington activities and lots of other cities in the world, a trend I find fascinating.

 17. Visit The Cable Car Museum

-Assuming you took the cable car up to the top of the hill, you’ll be exiting right by the Cable Car Museum which is a free museum in Wellington and is worth a stop before going to exploring the Botanical Gardens.
-The museum is spread across two small levels, with a replica cable car to get your token tourist photo.
+Assuming you took the Wellington Cable Car from Lambton Quay up to the top of the hill, you’ll be exiting right by the Museum which is a free museum in Wellington and is worth a stop before going to exploring the Botanical Gardens.
+The museum is spread across two small levels, with a replica car to get more token tourist photo.
 Read all of the info boards to, you’ll learn about the origins of the cable car and Wellington as a whole.